 Higher Vocational Education (HVE)

 Higher Vocational Education (Yrkeshögskolan) is a post-secondary form of education that combines theoretical and practical studies in close cooperation with employers and industry.
-Programmes are offered in specific fields where there is an explicit demand for competence.

 Combining theory and practice - workplace training forms an integral part of the programmes.